dariansweb/deploy-nodejs-reactjs/README.md

   Provides setup instructions and configurations for the staging environment, covering aspects like development server setup, Node.js HTTPS configurations, PM2 tooling, logging, and security scans.

 - **WALKTHROUGH.MD**
-  The primary README file offering an overview of the repository's purpose and structure.
+  The primary README file offering an overview of the DHS-DYS Project's purpose and structure.

-- **diagram-overview.md**
-  A markdown file containing a visual representation of the application's architecture, illustrating the interaction between the frontend, backend, database, integration points, and hosting environment.

-- **overview-architecture.png**
-  An image file depicting the application's architecture diagram for quick reference.

 ## Getting Started

 1. **Explore the Folders**: Navigate through each folder to understand the specific aspects of deploying Node.js and React.js applications securely and efficiently.

-2. **Review the Diagram**: Refer to `overview-architecture.png` or `diagram-overview.md` for a visual understanding of the application's architecture.
+2. **Review the Diagrams**: Refer to `overview-architecture.png` or `diagram-overview.md` for a visual understanding of the application's architecture.

 3. **Follow the Guidelines**: Implement the best practices and configurations provided to ensure a robust deployment process.